Homework PracticeSign Up

 Question 34mcq

-Which statement best explains: Differentiate plant and animal cells?
+Which statement best explains plant and animal cell differences?

 A.Plant cells usually have a cell wall, chloroplasts and a large vacuole; animal cells do not.